floriandejonckheere/falqon/docs/cli_reference.md

 ### Show

-The `show` command displays the contents of the queue.
+The `show` command displays messages in a queue.

 ```bash
 # Print all messages in the queue (by default only pending messages are displayed)